Overview

 Typically, your buyer’s mortgage rates are “priced: eighths such 3.125%, 3.25%, .375%, etc.

-Though most mortgages are packaged as 30-year products, the average mortgage is paid off or refinanced well within 10 years, so the 10-year bond is a great bellwether to measure interest rate change.
+Though most mortgages are packaged as 30-year products, the average mortgage is paid off or refinanced within 10 years, so the 10-year bond is a great bellwether for measuring interest rate change.

 Market Timing